wellmaintained/decision-copilot/docs/domain/decision.md

 14. Decisions can be related to other decisions within the same organisation
 15. Users must have access to the organisation to create or view decisions
 16. Relationships are bidirectional - creating a relationship of type A from decision X to decision Y automatically creates the inverse relationship from Y to X
+17. When a decision is published, all its "blocks" relationships change to "did_block", and the corresponding "blocked_by" relationships in other decisions change to "was_blocked_by"

 ## Error Handling